DmitriBoulanger/samples/elk/client-0/README.md

 *Note:* The browser should support HTML5, e,g.
 FireFox

 ### Maven features
-This Maven-project a leaf.
-It inherits most of all its basic resources from the parent.
+This Maven-project inherits its basic resources from the parent.
+Special resources:
-Special resources are:

 		logstash-api
 		es-api